Iraqi Christians fly to new life in France after escaping Islamic State

 "The militants have committed massacres in Iraq and Syria, but this is a threat for all the region and for us too.
 We are defending ourselves here.
 It is not just an act of generosity."

-Many of the refugees, traumatized by their experiences of the last three months, clearly could not envisage ever returning to a country so deeply split along ethnic and sectarian lines.
+Many of the refugees, traumatised by their experiences of the last three months, clearly could not envisage ever returning to a country so deeply split along ethnic and sectarian lines.

 "France offers us a better life than Iraq for our health and safety.
 We hope to stay here," said 28-year-old Jade.